bragerosberg/budget-manager-reactnative/README.md

   <img src="assets/phoneillustration.png" alt="illustration" width="600" />
 </p>
 # Budget Manager - Android
-A convertion of my initial creation of this concept for web availability, developed through React Native with Expo client suited to work for Android.
+A convertion of my initial creation of this concept for [web availability][bmweb], developed through React Native with Expo client suited to work for Android.

 ## Test Locally
 * Clone this repository